bastianseura/sales-etl-pipeline/README.md

 ## Overview

-This project documents the complete process of transforming raw sales exports into a validated, structured and analysis-ready dataset.
+This project documents the complete process of transforming raw sales exports into a validated and analysis-ready dataset.

-The original sales platform provided detailed product-level transaction reports, but these reports alone were not sufficient for reliable business analysis.
-Additional validation was required to identify active sales documents and exclude cancelled transactions.
+The original sales platform provided detailed product-level sales reports, but these reports alone were not sufficient for reliable business analysis.
+Additional validation was required to identify active sales documents and remove cancelled transactions.

-To address this challenge, an automated ETL (Extract, Transform, Load) pipeline was developed using Python.
-The pipeline automates report extraction, consolidates multiple files, validates transactions, cleans the data and produces a final dataset suitable for reporting, analytics and machine learning applications.
+To solve this problem, an automated ETL pipeline was developed using Python, Selenium and Pandas.

+The pipeline automates data extraction, consolidates multiple report files, validates transactions against active sales documents and produces a clean dataset ready for analytics.

 ---